-On May 25, 2020, George Floyd, a black man was murdered by a white police officer in the Minneapolis area of Minnesota.
-After detaining George Floyd, the officer, Derek Chauvin, proceeded to kneel on Floyd’s neck for nearly nine minutes while Floyd struggled to breathe.
+On May 25, 2020, George Floyd, a black man, was murdered by a white police officer in the Minneapolis area of Minnesota.
+After detaining George Floyd, the officer, Derek Chauvin, knelt on Floyd’s neck for nearly nine minutes while Floyd struggled to breathe.
 The murder, which was captured on camera, rightfully sparked outrage across America and around the world.
-Floyd’s death is one of the many instances in which police officer’s use of excessive force and brutality have led to the unnecessary death of a human being.
+Floyd’s death is one of the many instances in which police officers’ excessive force and brutality have led to the unnecessary death of a human being.
 And the Floyd murder has reignited a much-needed national conversation on systemic racism, justice, equity, and equality for marginalized people in America.
-Recently thousands of people have taken to the streets to protest injustice in America and even prominent organizations have taken to social media to express their solidarity with the black community.
-But critics have noted concern over whether their words have matched their actions and if these organizations are truly dedicated to the mission of racial equity.
-Afterall creating true justice and equality in America will take more than posting a black square on Instagram or tweeting a black power fist and the #BlackLivesMatter.
-That said, there is no doubt that many people truly want to create positive change and strive for a more equitable society and want to spread awareness and educate themselves on issues of discrimination, justice, and equality.
+Recently thousands of people have taken to the streets to protest injustice in America.
+Even prominent organizations have taken to social media to express their solidarity with the black community.
+But critics have noted concern over whether organizations were genuinely dedicated to the mission of racial equity.
+After all, creating true justice and equality in America will take more than posting a black square on Instagram or tweeting a black power fist and the #BlackLivesMatter.
+Nevertheless, there is no doubt that many people genuinely want to create positive change, strive for a more equitable society, and want to spread awareness and educate themselves on discrimination, justice, and equality.

-For many white people, this may be the first time that they have had to think about race critically.
+For many white people, this may be the first time they have had to think about race critically.
 And many people are uncomfortable.
 Some react with guilt, others lash out in anger, and many are confused.
-That said there are many white people who want to learn to become better allies to their friends and families of color and want to do their best to educate themselves and to learn.
+That said, many white people want to learn to become better allies to their friends and families of color and want to do their best to educate themselves and learn.

-For those of people who want to become better allies to marginalized, people please understand: Racism is not an easy topic to talk about, for anyone.
-But it is especially awkward and uncomfortable for those of us who are minorities in America.
-We grow up having to learn to navigate a world that conditionalizes our humanity on the basis of our skin color and our ability to make white people feel comfortable.
+For those who want to become better allies to the marginalized, please understand: Racism is not an easy topic to talk about for anyone.
+But it is incredibly awkward and uncomfortable for those of us who are minorities in America.
+We grow up learning to navigate a world that conditionalizes our humanity based on our skin color and our ability to make white people feel comfortable.
 We have no choice but to think about race because we live under a system that racializes us, and it has an impact on every aspect of our lives.
 From where we live, to if we get a job interview, to whether or not we are perceived as a threat, our race has an impact on us.
-And we have to be conscious of this in order to survive.
-Sociologist and civil rights activist W.E.B Dubois, referred to this internal understanding as ‘double consciousness’.
-We constantly second guess our words and our actions around white people, anxious of their perception of us and the negative impact it may have.
-We do not have the privilege of pretending racism doesn’t exist or that it is ‘not that bad’ because whether we like it or not, it will have an effect on us.
-And we often bite our tongues on this in order to keep the white people around us comfortable.
+And we have to be conscious of this to survive.
+Sociologist and civil rights activist W.E.B Dubois, referred to this internal understanding as ‘double consciousness.’
+We constantly second guess our words and our actions around white people, anxious about their perception of us and the negative impact.
+We do not have the privilege of pretending racism doesn’t exist or that it is ‘not that bad’ because it will affect us whether we like it or not.
+And we often bite our tongues on this to keep the white people around us comfortable.
 We are uncomfortable, and we have had to get used to that discomfort.
 Any real work towards anti-racism and true justice starts with getting comfortable with being uncomfortable.
-If you are a member of a majority group and want to be a better ally, one of the best first step you can take is taking the time to listen and learn from the experiences of marginalized people in America.
-And this can take many forms.
+If you are a member of a majority group and want to be a better ally, one of the best first steps you can take is listening and learning from marginalized people’s experiences in America.
+And this can take on many forms.

 Find and Organization

-There are many individuals and organizations dedicated to the pursuit of justice, equality, and equity that provide valuable resources that anyone can access and learn from.
+Many individuals and organizations are dedicated to pursuing justice, equality, and equity that provide valuable resources that anyone can access and learn from.
 They have great tips on policy proposals and public advocacy that you can integrate into your work towards justice.
 Turning to organizations that specialize in anti-discrimination work is a great place to begin.
-Below is a list of just a fraction of the many organizations that are dedicated to the journey toward equality and justice.
+Below is a list of some of the many organizations dedicated to the journey toward equality and justice.

 Four years ago, what is now known as the Black Lives Matter Global Network began to organize.
-It started out as a chapter-based, member-led organization whose mission was to build local power and to intervene when violence was inflicted on Black communities by the state and vigilantes.
+It started as a chapter-based, member-led organization whose mission was to build local power and intervene when the state and vigilantes inflicted violence on Black communities.

 “SURJ is a national network of groups and individuals working to undermine white supremacy and to work toward racial justice.
 Through community organizing, mobilizing, and education, SURJ moves white people to act as part of a multi-racial majority for justice with passion and accountability.”

 “Racial Equity Tools is designed to support individuals and groups working to achieve racial equity.
-This site offers tools, research, tips, curricula and ideas for people who want to increase their own understanding and to help those working toward justice at every level – in systems, organizations, communities and the culture at large.”
+This site offers tools, research, tips, curricula, and ideas for people who want to increase their understanding and to help those working toward justice at every level – in systems, organizations, communities, and the culture at large.”

 “Founded in 1998 by the creators of the Academy Award®-winning short film TREVOR, The Trevor Project is the leading national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender, queer & questioning (LGBTQ) young people under 25.”